Design Education

 Prabhakar Dabral | Founder | JUG MUG StudioWhat is Design Education?

-Design Education is a great Career option.
+You may be curious about a Career in Design Education.
 Unfortunately, it is very difficult to find information about What Design Education actually is.
 Most pages on the internet just talk about How to get into Design Education.
-Just like you would normally not trust a non Doctor with names of medicines, you should also not trust opinions about Design Education from non professionals.
+While anyone can have an opinion on what Design Education entails; only a real professional can really explain it.

-Founder Prabhakar Dabral invested 7 years & 9 months in Design Education.
-Founder Prabhakar Dabral outlines Design Education as:
+Founder Prabhakar Dabral is an experienced professional with 7 years & 9 months in Design Education.
+Founder Prabhakar Dabral defines Design Education as:

 Design education is learning how to apply practical methods, prior knowledge, and natural talent to solve new problems.
 It is also referred to as Creative Education.